clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 versioning offers some unique advantages.
 Namely, system administrators can quickly compare multiple |CL| systems for important software and security fixes.

-While the process of describing installed software on other Linux\* distributions can be done with package managers, it can still be cumbersome to keep track of dissociated software version compatibility or to compare multiple systems.

 Updating